raspberrypi/documentation/usage/camera/raspicam/raspistill.md

 # Raspistill

-`Raspistill` is the command line tool for capturing still photographs with the camera module.
+`Raspistill` is the command line tool for capturing still photographs with a Raspberry Pi camera module.

 ## Basic usage of raspistill

-With the camera module [connected and enabled](../README.md), enter the following command in the terminal to take a picture:
+With a camera module [connected and enabled](../README.md), enter the following command in the terminal to take a picture:

 ```bash
 raspistill -o cam.jpg